MinhThong14/MinhThong14/README.md

 I'm driven by high-performance, scalable systems for big data and ML applications.🎯

-As a software development student, I'm learning how to write clean code across stacks making an impact directly on consumer companies.
+As a software development student, I'm learning how to write clean code across stacks making an impact directly on consumer companies.🍻

 I'm also keen on badminton, sketching and travelling.
 I'd love to get a coffee ☕️ and chat 🎭.